Hyrdie/zicare/README.md

-after that, you must create .env file with the value from sample.env .env is located inside app folder app/.env and then you can run it by:
+after that, you must create .env file with the value from sample.env .env is located inside app folder app/.env create folder named "logs" before you run the app and then you can run it by:
 ```
 make run